 In 1864, Longstreet rejoined the Army of Northern Virginia as his old friend, Union General Ulysses S. Grant, launched his Overland Campaign.
-On May 6, 1864, during the Battle of the Wilderness, Longstreet was severely wounded in the neck and right shoulder by friendly fire, only a few miles from where Stonewall Jackson suffered the same fate a year earlier.
-Unlike Jackson, Longstreet survived his wounds and returned to action in time to participate in the Appomattox Campaign.
+On May 6, 1864, during the Battle of the Wilderness, Longstreet received severe wounds in the neck and right shoulder from friendly fire, only a few miles from where Stonewall Jackson suffered the same fate a year earlier.
+Unlike Jackson, Longstreet survived his wounds and returned to action in time to take part in the Appomattox Campaign.
 Longstreet was present when Robert E. Lee surrendered to Ulysses S. Grant at Appomattox Court House on April 9, 1865.

 Post-Civil War Career

-Longstreet moved from New Orleans to Gainesville, Georgia in 1875 where he purchased the Piedmont Hotel, as well as a farm outside town.
+Longstreet moved from New Orleans to Gainesville, Georgia in 1875, where he purchased the Piedmont Hotel and a farm outside town.
 In 1877, he converted to Catholicism.
-From 1878 to 1879 Longstreet served first as deputy collector of internal revenue in Georgia, and later as postmaster of Gainesville.
+From 1878 to 1879, Longstreet served first as deputy collector of internal revenue in Georgia, and later as the postmaster of Gainesville.

-In 1880, ex-President Grant used his influence to have President Hayes appoint Longstreet as ambassador to the Ottoman Empire.
-In 1881, Longstreet was appointed as U.S. Marshal for Georgia, a position he held until 1884 when charges of corruption involving deputies led to his removal.
+In 1880, ex-President Grant used his influence to have President Hayes appointed Longstreet as ambassador to the Ottoman Empire.
+In 1881, Longstreet secured a federal appointment as U.S. Marshal for Georgia.
+He held that position until 1884 when charges of corruption involving deputies led to his removal.

 Death and Burial